TOP TEN 2023 Holiday Eating Tips

 10.)
 Holiday season unfortunately for some can be a stressful time.
 Managing stress is one of the most important components of managing health year-round, but even more so at the holidays, as there is a lot of temptation to stress-eat.
 Adopting good stress-management techniques at this time of year in combination with considering adding adaptogens to your routine such as maca or reishi mushrooms can be key and help send you into the new year feeling good.

-Equalize Fitness builds Ninja Warrior Obstacle course!
+Equalize Fitness Semester Ninja Warrior Obstacle course registration has begun!

 Interest in our program is very high.